collective/Products.DateRecurringIndex/README.txt

 Inside Zope2 everybody uses DateTime.DateTime or iow the Zope-DateTime.
 At time of writing Zope-DateTime (around 1998) there was no good date/time implementation in python.
 But these days  we have a better implementation.
-Even if the pythons datetime implementation has its problems, together with pytz for timezone handling its very mature.
+Even if the pythons datetime implementation has its problems, together with pytz for timezone handling it is very mature.

 So, why is it covered here?
 Just because the above mentioned dst-handling works only if the start and until values are non-naive python datetimes.
 Just keep it